-Mark the count sheet and marvel at the growth in bike riders.
-We suggest using the block of ‘five bar gate’ method of four uprights slashed diagonally when the fifth rider goes past.
+Mark the count sheet and marvel at the growth in active transport.
+We suggest using the block of ‘five bar gate’ method of four upright lines slashed diagonally when the fifth user goes past.

 It is very important that any off-road path that parallels a road in the same direction is counted as one and the same thing, unless you are specifically directed to do otherwise.